 How much you contribute each month should be based on your risk tolerance, as well as on your stated goals.

-If you write your investment policy correctly, it should be a somewhat succinct statement that guides you through your goals and risk tolerance, then helps you pick an asset allocation, and then finally lays out your ultimate plan for investing.
-You should be able to keep it to a single page.
+If you write your Investment Policy Statement correctly, it should be a somewhat succinct statement that guides you through your goals and risk tolerance, then helps you pick an asset allocation, and then lays out your ultimate plan for investing.
+While this guide to writing an Investment Policy Statement is several thousand words long, you should be able to keep your actual IPS to a single page.

-Keep your investment policy statement somewhere you can access it easily.
-It helps to review your policy statement before you make any decision about your portfolio.
+Keep your investment policy statement somewhere you can access it easily and review your policy statement before you make any decision about your portfolio.

 Are you ready to write your investment policy statement?
 Roughly, what will it look like?
 Leave a comment!